 Internal walls

 Repair category 1

-Notes No significant defects evident.
+Notes Some plaster finishes are cracked.

 Floors including sub-floors

 Repair category 1

-Notes It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
+Notes Sections of flooring are loose/uneven.
+It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.